aclark-buildouts/Debian-Deploy-Plone/README.txt

 Introduction
 ============

-Deploy client sites post-Debian virtual machine creation (to make my life and hopefully your life easier).
+Deploy Plone to Debian (to make my life easier and hopefully yours too).

 Install
 -------